Expect daily hikes in the field areas that cover several miles and up to 1000 ft (300 m) of relief.

 Reckless behavior creates a wide range of completely avoidable hazards.

 While each person is primarily responsible for his or her own safe conduct, they must also contribute to the welfare of the entire group.
 In each field area, the leaders will brief participants on expected and potential hazardous situations and conditions.

 If you are not comfortable participating in any of the particular activities for any reason, you are encouraged to notify an instructor.
 There are no negative implications for this decision.

 Sturdy, close-toed boots are required in the field at all times.
 Boots with Vibram-type soles, good tread and sturdy leather (or similar) uppers provide excellent protection against injury.
 Participants without adequate hiking footwear will not be allowed to enter field sites and will be barred from participating in some activities.
-For example, Newmont Mining Corp requires boots and long pants at all times.
+For example, Newmont Mining Corp requires boots, long pants and shirts with sleaves at all times.
 Please contact an instructor, ideally before camp begins, if you have any questions regarding the field boot policy.

 Long pants are recommended in the field although several staff members regularly wear shorts nearly every day.

 When breaking rocks, move away from others and turn your back towards them.
 Always warn those around you when you plan to use your hammer!
 Never use another hammer as a chisel.
 Always protect your eyes with some form of safety glasses (e.g., shatter resistant sunglasses).
 Once again – an injury to your eyes (and those of your classmates) could seriously limit a career in geology.